lisposter/Minecraft-Toolbox/README.md

 I'm cerrently started this repo, I will update it when I have some new idea.
 If you have some idea or problem, Tweet or Email me :)

+### upgrade-lwjgl.sh
+This script will update your lwjgl.
+If your Minecraft got a black screen at launch, try this.

+### mcl-gen.sh
+This script will generate a bash shell flavor minecraft launcher.
+It is sooooooo fasssssssssst and convenient.

 # MIT LICENSE
 Copyright (C) 2013 Leigh Zhu